oktadev/okta-blog/_source/_posts/2023-07-18-enterprise-ready-getting-started.md

 Next, you'll install the required tools, get a local copy of the project, and walk through the commands to start and stop the application.

-There's a [companion video for this post](https://youtu.be/UZQ_ke8BuRU) that shows the installation process and running the application.
+There's a [companion video for this post](https://youtu.be/FCSNMtLtwRg) that shows the installation process and running the application.

-{% youtube UZQ_ke8BuRU %}
+{% youtube FCSNMtLtwRg %}

 ### Install NodeJS, npm, and npx